chethanp11/master/docs/overview.md

 - **No domain logic in core**
   - Core is reusable across teams and business units
 - **Config > code**
-  - Flows, prompts, policies, limits defined in YAML
+  - Flows, policies, limits, and UI hints defined in YAML
 - **Auditability first**
   - Every run, step, tool call, and decision is traceable